cybermatt99/hearthstone-pack-opening-sim/README.txt

 I would like to include the cost of cards so that you can look at that in the Statistics as well.
 This would require editing of the .txt files however.

+I would like to implement the total amount of real-world money that this opening would have cost.
+Possibly include that in the statistics.
+The only difficulty is that packs range anywhere from about $1.495 a pack to $1.167 a pack depending on how many you buy at once.
+Perhaps I can either average these numbers and go with that, or calculate the cost based on total packs opened.